informalsystems/hermes/guide/src/packets.md

   - `MsgTimeout`, sent to the `source` chain if the channel is in open state on the `destination` chain, but a timeout has occurred.
   - `MsgTimeoutOnClose`, sent to the `source` chain if the channel is in closed state on the `destination` chain.
 - `write_acknowledgement`: the relayer builds a `MsgAcknowledgement` packet that is sent to the `destination` chain.

+## Packet Delay

+(WIP)

+If the relay path is using a non-zero delay connection, then `hermes` will delay all packet transactions.
+The delay is relative to the submission time for the client update at the height required by the packet proof.
+The delay is used to prevent light client attacks and ensures that misbehavior detection finalizes before the transaction is submitted.
+For more information on the misbehavior detector see [the misbehaviour section](./misbehaviour.html#monitoring-misbehaviour-and-evidence-submission)

+TODO - add link to spec